Trinity2019/WinWordStartupTime/README.md

 ```
 AppStartupTime.exe "C:\Program Files\Microsoft Office\root\Office16\WINWORD.EXE"
 ```
 Note that in above command line, `"C:\Program Files\Microsoft Office\root\Office16\WINWORD.EXE"` is the path where WinWord executable is located in my environment.
 It may be different depending on installation locations.
-For the program to work correctly, you need to specify the path of `WINWORD.EXE` in your environment.
+For the program to measure WinWord startup time correctly, you need to specify the path of `WINWORD.EXE` in your environment.
  * Measure other application's startup time:
 ```
 AppStartupTime.exe [path/to/the/application/exe]